aristanetworks/anta/docs/cli/nrfu.md

 ```
 ![$1anta nrfu json results](../imgs/anta-nrfu-json-output.png){ loading=lazy width="1600" }

-## Performing NRFU with saving results in CSV file.
+## Performing NRFU and saving results in a CSV file.

 The `csv` command in NRFU testing is useful in generating a CSV file with all tests result that can be analyzed, filtered by operator for reporting purposes.